 If your answer is Cameroon than you got the point.

-This is a proper example of an amazing and well-done script with awesome emotional structure.
+This is a proper example of an amazing and well-done script with an awesome emotional structure.
 Every character has his own and different emotional feature and they write really really well.

 The last thing is the Bella ciao song, really important for the Italy of WW2 anti-fascist resistance and used as main glue for the series, a resistance song for a resistance heist.